The Cover

 • Video game cover

-In all cases, the cover can be real (e.g., an existing book) or imaginary (a fictitious video game).
-The challenge is to design a cover in a style aligned with the content. (e.g., the selected photos, fonts, colors, etc. of a rock album should evoke a sense of this musical genre.)
+For all cover types, the cover can be real or imaginary.
+The challenge is to design a cover in a style aligned with the theme and content of the chosen media. (e.g., the selected photos, fonts, colors, etc. of a rock album should evoke a sense of this musical genre.)

 Assessment